manosmax/Pie/labs/lab10/README.md

 **RQ13: What are the limitations of Node-RED that the lecture mentioned?
 Did you encounter any of them in this lab?**

+It becomes harder to manage many nodes in big projects.
+Also version control is weaker than code-based systems, and complex logic can become messy compared to programming.
+It can also be less suitable for performance-critical applications.
+In this lab, we did not encounter similar issues as the level of complexity of the lab was low enough for us to use a visual based approach and we were not aiming for the best performance possible.

 ---

 ## Export and reproducibility